Deterministic system: In computer science

 A deterministic model of computation, for example a deterministic Turing machine, is a model of computation such that the successive states of the machine and the operations to be performed are completely determined by the preceding state.

 A deterministic algorithm is an algorithm which, given a particular input, will always produce the same output, with the underlying machine always passing through the same sequence of states.
 There may be non-deterministic algorithms that run on a deterministic machine, for example, an algorithm that relies on random choices.
 Generally, for such random choices, one uses a pseudorandom number generator, but one may also use some external physical process, such as the last digits of the time given by the computer clock.

 A pseudorandom number generator is a deterministic algorithm, that is designed to produce sequences of numbers that behave as random sequences.
 A hardware random number generator, however, may be non-deterministic.

 Others

 In economics, the Ramsey–Cass–Koopmans model is deterministic.
 The stochastic equivalent is known as real business-cycle theory.

+As determinism relates to modeling in the natural sciences, a deterministic model uses existing data to model the future behavior of a system.
+The deterministic model is useful for systems that do not experience frequent or unexpected behavior - unless that behavior is already present in the system via existing data.
+This type of modeling is distinct from stochastic modeling or forward modeling.
+Stochastic modeling uses random data in the model while forward modeling uses a given model to predict future behavior in a system.
+Deterministic models are used across the natural sciences, including geology, oceanography, physics, and other disciplines.